Individuals can change the world. Dr. Sandra Waddock describes key steps to making a difference, drawing on her study of sustainability leaders.

 How can we change the world?
-In this Thought Leadership post, Dr. Sandra Waddock (Boston College) describes key steps to making a difference, drawing on her study of pivotal figures in the sustainability arena.
-NBS Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
+Dr. Sandra Waddock (Boston College) describes key steps to making a difference, drawing on her study of pivotal figures in the sustainability arena.

 Some years ago, it occurred to me that the emerging systems and institutions that exist around sustainability and corporate responsibility did not just magically appear.
 They required the initiative, drive and desire for change on the part of one or more individuals — or, as Margaret Mead famously said, a small group of committed individuals.
 So, I decided to study the individuals who had started the institutions that now frame the discussion of corporate sustainability and responsibility.